Some of the things you’ll learn during your breast augmentation will be all new, all unknown stuff.

-As in... weights.
-You'll have restrictions on when and how much you can lift (day-to-day stuff) in the weeks after your breast implant surgery.
+You'll have restrictions on when and how much you can lift (day-to-day stuff) in the weeks after your breast augmentation.

 After you've fully recovered, if you're into weights as part of your exercise program there may be some restrictions on what muscle groups you can work on.
 If lifting is a key part of your lifestyle be sure to communicate it with your surgeon, so your surgery and your implant choices are tailored to you.